malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

 # Other Significant Components
 * Mental model of mind - Like our mental model of body, we also maintain a mental model of mind.
+* Actions - not too important for understanding thought processes so omitted from this description

 # Other forms of Consciousness
 I believe the most basic theoretical form of consciousness needs only the following: